Colors at the Nanoscale: Butterflies, Beetles and Opals

-In this activity, museum visitors will be exposed to the term ‘Photonic Crystals’.
-They will see and explore some of the well-known photonic crystals in nature and will also be able observe one method that scientists use in trying to replicate this process.
+In this activity, learners will be exposed to the term ‘Photonic Crystals,' explore some of the well-known photonic crystals in nature and will also be able observe one method that scientists use in trying to replicate this process.

-"Exploring Structures - Butterfly" is a hands-on activity in which visitors investigate how some butterfly wings get their color.
-They learn that some wings get their color from the nanoscale structures on the wings instead of pigments.
+In this activity, learners investigate how butterfly wings get their color and that some wings get their color from the nanoscale structures on the wings instead of pigments.